damianhakert/damianhakert.github.io/source/handbook/index.html.md

 [Completed live events](https://www.youtube.com/my_live_events?filter=completed) will show the video and you can click the image to view it.
 You can use actions to make it public here

-BTW Trying to set this up via Google+ via [https://plus.google.com/hangouts/onair](Hangouts on Air) instead of via YouTube doesn't seem to connect to the right YouTube channel, even if you selected the right account on the top right.
+BTW Trying to set this up via Google+ via [Hangouts on Air](https://support.google.com/plus/answer/7126353?hl=en) instead of via YouTube doesn't seem to connect to the right YouTube channel, even if you selected the right account on the top right.

 ### One Tab